heybeachboy/easy.utils/README.md

-the utils of libaray for golang
+the utils of library for golang